 When the mercury rises, it’s a good idea to keep summer essentials in your vehicle – just in case you break down.
 These might include suncream, sunglasses, bottled water and other equipment that will keep you safe if you’re stranded on a hot day.
 It’s also wise to have all breakdown assist numbers stored on your phone.

-If you’re looking to kick-start the summer months with a new ride, the Vanwise Group offers a wide range of used vans for sale at our three locations: Harlow, Maidstone and Dunstable.
+If you’re looking to kick-start the summer months with a new ride, the Vanwise Group offers a wide range of used vans for sale at our three locations: Harlow and Maidstone.
 With a wide range of finance options available you’re sure to find something to suit your needs, so search for one of our used vans available today!